evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 # 6. Monitor results over time

 You will learn how to monitor the results of your evaluations using Evidently Cloud.
 You can use this to:
-* Track evaluation results.
-You can record the results of different experiments that you try (for example, as you experiment with different prompts).
+* **Track experiment results**.
+You can record the results of different experiments over time.
+For example, you can keep track of the evaluation scores for different prompts or models on the same evaluation dataset to see how you progress.
-* Run batch monitoring.
-You can run evaluations in batches over your production data: for example, run daily evaluations to score your data using LLM-as-a-judge.
+* **Run batch evaluations for live data**.
+You can run evaluations in batches over your real production data.
+For example, you can take a sample or all conversations on an houly or daily basis, and score them using your prefered method.

-In this flow, you run the evaluations in your environment, and send the results to get a cloud monitoring dashboard.
+In this flow, you will first run the evaluations in your Python environment, and send the results to get a cloud monitoring dashboard.

 **Define the evaluations**.
 First, let's design a combined Report.
-This will define the content of each your evaluation.
-Say, you want to compute summaries for all existing metadata column, and evaluate Text Length, Sentiment and the share of Compensation Mentions in the chatbot responses:
+This will define what you will evaluate.
+Say, you want to compute summaries for all metadata columns, and evaluate Text Length, Sentiment and the share of Compensation Mentions in the chatbot responses:

 ```python
 text_evals_report = Report(metrics=[